This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make Vegetarian Enchiladas For One
+How To Make Vegetarian Enchiladas

-These step-by-step photos and instructions help you visualize how to make vegetarian enchiladas.
+These photos and instructions help you visualize how to make vegetarian enchiladas.
 See the recipe box below for ingredient amounts and full recipe instructions.

-• Assemble the enchilada
+Assemble the Enchiladas

-2. Top with a corn tortilla
+2. Top with a corn tortilla.

-4. Top with cheese.
+4. Sprinkle with cheese.

 5. Add another tortilla.

-6. Top with vegetables.
+6. Add more vegetables.

 7. Add more cheese.

-8. Top with a tortilla.
+8. Top with a final tortilla.

 9. Cover with salsa.